 Step Two: Reduce waiting time at queue lines

-You can optimize your operations by using data already at your disposal: your surveillance video and transactional data.
+You can optimize your operations by using data already at your disposal: your video surveillance footage and POS transactional data.
 Here’s how.

 Know your service level target